ROB Manufacturing Data

 Past Month PMI report

-In February 1982, the U.S. Department of Commerce (DOC) paired with ISM to develop the PMI.
-This index, based on analytical work by the DOC, adjusts four components of the Institute's monthly survey—new orders, production, employment and supplier deliveries—for normal seasonal variations, applies equal weights to each and then calculates them into a single monthly index number.
+In February 1982, the U.S. Department of Commerce (DOC) paired with ISM to develop the PMI®.
+This index adjusts five components of the Institute's monthly survey—new orders, production, employment and inventories—for normal seasonal variations, adds in supplier deliveries and applies equal weights to calculate them into a single monthly index number, the PMI®.